kurka/presentations/slides/SASO2018/disobedience.md

 \column{0.4\textwidth}

-Obedience is conditioned to unfairness level: if fair, agents obey; if unfair, tendency to non-compliance
+Obedience is conditioned to unfairness level:

+If fair, agents obey; if
+unfair, tendency to non-compliance
+\newline

 Police validates justified norms disobedience, pardoning transgressions